sermonindex/sermondownloader2.0/README.md

 A step by step guide how to install this app

 ```
-* Visit the sermonindex.net and go to download section.
+* Visit the sermonindex.net and go to <a href="https://www.sermonindex.net/downloader.php">Download section</a>.
 * Choose the Operating System you want to download the installer for and click on download
 * Based on your operating system follow below steps further
 ```